I read this article in Body & Soul and thought it was quite good and a more practical way to begin to "accomplish" some of those pesky resolutions. _

 _Old Resolution: Stop Stressing

-Since our body's stress response is a physiological chain reaction, simply willing yourself to relax often doesn't work.
+_New resolution: Breathe deeply for five minutes a day. _Since our body's stress response is a physiological chain reaction, simply willing yourself to relax often doesn't work.
 But a daily practice of slow, measured breathing can break the cycle, countering the negative effects that stress has on our physical and emotional health.
 To do it, stand or sit in a comfortable, quiet spot, close your eyes, and simply notice your breath, without attempting to modify it.
 Then try a beginner's practice: Breathing through the nose, take five deep breaths, as low into the belly as you can, exhaling fully after each breath.
 Make each inhale and exhale last for five counts.
 Eventually, work up to 10, 20, or 30 breaths.

 _